 In 2018, Metrolink completed an Origin-Destination Study which presented results from onboard surveys to profile and update current customer profiles, travel characteristics, and perceptions of service quality.
 The results were critical to guide Metrolink's planning, marketing, and financial decisions.
-The following data represents the three lines that operate in Riverside County.
-It should be noted that the information in Table 3.0 reflects survey results from all riders coming from Riverside, Orange, San Bernardino, and Los Angeles counties.
+The following data represents the three lines that operate in Riverside County. should be noted that information the in reflects Table 3.0 survey results from all riders coming from Riverside, Orange, San Bernardino, and Los Angeles counties.